ClementBenezech/ClementBenezech/README.md

 - 👋 Hi, I’m @ClementBenezech
 - 👀 I’m interesting.
 So are you.
-- 🌱 I’m currently learning HTML, CSS/SASS, Javascript, next in line node.js, react.
+- 🌱 I’m currently mostly focused on React and Redux based apps
 - 💞️ I’m looking to collaborate on meaningful projects.
 - ✒ My blog is @ https://clementbenezech.hashnode.dev/
 - 📫 How to reach me: clement.benezech (at) gmail.com